dl1ksv/gr-display/README.md

 +  show_text        : display ascii characters as text in a qt window.

-+  display_text_msg : display a message containing text
++  display_text_msg : display a message containing text, or a message of type u8vector

+ Messages of type u8vector are provided by gr_satellites decoder, for example.

 I use show_image to receive and display some weather- satellite pictures with the funcube dongle and gnuradio.